-- The general shareholders' meeting approved that share options issued pursuant to the Company's existing share option plans (for further information, see section 3.6. of this Remuneration Report) can, under certain conditions, vest earlier than three years as of their grant, as referred to in paragraph (i) above.
-Notably, pursuant to the Company's articles of association, the board of directors is explicitly authorised to deviate from the rule of Article 7:91 of the Belgian Companies and Associations Code in connection with share-based incentive plans, compensation, awards or issues to employees, directors and service providers of the Company and/or its subsidiaries.
+- The general shareholders' meeting approved that share options issued pursuant to the Company's existing share option plans (for further information, see section Error!
+Reference source not found. of this Remuneration Report) can, under certain conditions, vest earlier than three years as of their grant, as referred to in paragraph (i) above.
+Notably, pursuant to the Company's articles of association, the Board of Directors is explicitly authorised to deviate from the rule of Article 7:91 of the Belgian Companies and Associations Code in connection with share-based incentive plans, compensation, awards or issues to employees, directors and service providers of the Company and/or its subsidiaries.
 The Company is of the opinion that this allows for more flexibility when structuring share-based awards.
 For example, it is customary for option plans to provide for a vesting in several instalments over a well-defined period of time, instead of vesting after three years only.
 This seems to be more in line with prevailing practice. - The general shareholders' meeting approved that the existing share options under the respective existing share option plans will not qualify as variable remuneration nor as annual remuneration for the purpose of the application of the rule set out in paragraph (ii) above under the former Belgian Companies Code of 7 May 1999.

-The remuneration and compensation of the non-executive directors for the 2023 financial year, which has been determined by the general shareholders' meeting, is as follows:
+The remuneration and compensation of the non-executive directors for the current financial year, which has been determined by the general shareholders' meeting, is as follows:

-- Annual fixed fees: - The chair of the board of directors receives an annual fixed fee of €60,000. - The chair of the audit committee receives an annual fixed fee of €15,000. - o The chair of the remuneration and nomination committee receives an annual fixed fee of €15,000. - The non-executive independent directors (other than the chair the board of 0 of directors) are entitled to an annual fixed fee of €34.000. plus €1.750 per meeting of the board of directors attended in person (pro rata temporis). - The members of the audit committee and the remuneration and nomination committee (other than the chair of such committees) are entitled to an additional annual fixed fee of €11.500 (pro rata temporis). - The aforementioned remuneration of the non-executive directors can be reduced pro rata temporis depending on the duration of the director's mandate, the mandate of chair or the membership of a committee during a given year.
-All amounts are exclusive of VAT and similar charges. - Share based awards: Each non-executive independent director is in principle entitled to receive so-called "restricted share units" or "RSUs", which provide for a remuneration in the form of new shares whereby the relevant directors will have an obligation to subscribe for such shares at a value of EUR 0.11 per share (independent of the value of the share at that time).
-One restricted share unit or RSU represents the obligation of the relevant non-executive independent director to subscribe for one new share of the Company.
+- Annual fixed fees: - The chair of the Board of Directors receives an annual fixed fee of €60,000. - The chair of the audit committee receives an annual fixed fee of €15,000. - The chair of the remuneration and nomination committee receives an annual fixed fee of €15,000. - The non-executive independent directors (other than the chair of the board of directors) are entitled to an annual fixed fee of €25,000, (pro rata temporis). - The members of the audit committee and the remuneration and nomination committee (other than the chair of such committees) are entitled to an additional annual fixed fee of €10,000 (pro rata temporis). - The aforementioned remuneration of the non-executive directors can be reduced pro rata temporis depending on the duration of the director's mandate, the mandate of chair or the membership of a committee during a given year.
+All amounts are exclusive of VAT and similar charges. - The mandate of non-executive directors representing a shareholder will not be remunerated.